openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 ### Implementation Details/Notes/Constraints [optional]

-The implementation for this feature, requires a data source to gather required data that is used to make scaling decisions.
+The implementation for this feature requires a data source to gather data that is used to make the scaling decisions.

 As every OpenShift cluster comes with the [metrics API](https://kubernetes.io/docs/tasks/debug/debug-cluster/resource-metrics-pipeline/)